We are unmatched in quality and value. Trust the Sunshine Coast solar professionals.

-Established for more than 35 years, AHLEC are the installation experts for On-Grid and Off-Grid Solar for hundreds of homeowners and businesses throughout Queensland, providing a customised range of innovative off-grid and on-grid solar solutions.
+Established for more than 35 years, AHLEC are the installation experts for On Grid and Off Grid Solar for hundreds of homeowners and businesses throughout Queensland, providing a customised range of innovative off grid and on grid solar solutions.
 We are proud to be rated 5/5 on Google Reviews.

 We understand that purchasing a solar system can be a big decision, so we offer an informative, consultative, no pressure approach.
 We work together with our customers to ensure they get the best return on investment.